Benefits of Full Depth Squats

 Improved Flexibility Performing Deep Squats

 Deep squats require much more flexion in the hips, knees, and ankles, thus allowing better flexibility when capable of performing them at this depth.
-As

-mentioned, most aren’t going to be able to do full depth squats at first, but training to reach this point is probably a goal to have.
+As mentioned, most aren’t going to be able to do full depth squats at first, but training to reach this point is probably a goal to have.

 Quarter and half squats are a result of not being flexible mainly in the hips and ankles.
-This is why many who squat this way end up having imbalances in their knees and hips requiring more training setbacks to correct these muscular issues.
+This is why many who squat this way end up having imbalances in their knees and hips requiring more training setbacks to correct these muscular and joint issues.